redox-os/book/src/ch00-00-introduction.md

 ## What is Redox?

-Redox OS is a general purpose operating system written in [Rust].
+Redox OS is a general purpose operating system written in [Rust](https://www.rust-lang.org).
 Our aim is to provide a fully functioning Unix-like microkernel, that is both secure and free.

-We have modest compatibility with [POSIX], allowing Redox to run many programs without porting.
+We have modest compatibility with [POSIX](https://en.wikipedia.org/wiki/POSIX), allowing Redox to run many programs without porting.

-We take inspiration from [Plan9], [Minix], [Linux], and [BSD].
+We take inspiration from [Plan 9](http://9p.io/plan9/index.html), [Minix](http://www.minix3.org/), [Linux](https://www.kernel.org/), and [BSD](http://www.bsd.org/).
 Redox aims to synthesize years of research and hard won experience into a system that feels modern and familiar.

 At this time, Redox supports: